-- 1 Exceeding the specified input power level will cause waveform distortion. - 2 Referenced to average power monitor. - 3 It is recommended that a user vertical calibration be performed after every 10 hours of continuous use or if the temperature has changed by greater than 2°C from the previous vertical calibration. - 4 Where ΔT{cal} represents the temperature change in Celsius from the last user vertical calibration.
-Note that the temperature term goes to zero upon execution of a vertical calibration. - 5 Where Δ Time represents the time since the last user vertical calibration.
+- 1 It is recommended that a user vertical calibration be performed after every 10 hours of continuous use or if the temperature has changed by greater than 2°C from the previous vertical calibration. - 2 Referenced to average power meter. - 3 Where ΔT{cal} represents the temperature change in Celsius from the last user vertical calibration.
+Note that the temperature term goes to zero upon execution of a vertical calibration. - 4 Where Δ Time represents the time since the last user vertical calibration.
 The uncertainty due to time typically stabilizes after 24 hours.
 This term goes to zero upon execution of a vertical calibration.